distilagency/starward/README.md

 #### /helpers

-For storing mixins, functions and other Sass tools used across the project including *_variables.scss* and *_animations.scss*
+For storing mixins, functions and other Sass tools used across the project

 #### /components